Glossary term

 Memorandum of Understanding (MOU)

-A memorandum of understanding is a written document that records shared intentions, responsibilities, or coordination terms between parties, often without creating a fully binding contract.
+A memorandum of understanding (MOU) is a written document that records shared intentions, responsibilities, and coordination terms between parties before or outside a formal contract.

 Updated

-A memorandum of understanding, or MOU, is a written document that records shared intentions, responsibilities, or coordination terms between parties.
-It is often used before, alongside, or instead of a more formal contract.
+A memorandum of understanding (MOU) is a written document that records shared intentions, responsibilities, and coordination terms between parties before or outside a formal contract.
+It is often used when organizations want to define how they will work together without immediately drafting a full commercial agreement.

 Key Takeaways

-• An MOU records how parties intend to cooperate or coordinate.
+- An MOU records how parties intend to cooperate, coordinate, or negotiate.

-• It may describe purpose, responsibilities, information sharing, timelines, confidentiality, costs, points of contact, and termination.
+- Common topics include scope, responsibilities, confidentiality, cost sharing, timelines, points of contact, and termination.

 How an MOU Works